The Soul's Malady and

 eyes so that we neither know God nor ourselves.
 Naturally we

 are only wise to do evil (Jeremiah 4:22).
-We are witty at sin--and wise to
+We are witty at sin — and wise to

 damn ourselves!
-The understanding is defiled (1 Corinthians 2:14).
-We
+The understanding is defiled (1 Corinthians

-sweet--and sweet for bitter (Isaiah 5:20).
+for sweet — and sweet for bitter (Isaiah 5:20).
 A straight stick under water

 seems crooked.
 Just so, to a natural understanding the straight line of